palladius/genai-googlecloud-scripts/05-ruby-embedding-matrix/README.md

 * You calculate the 25 cross-correlations between those vectors (this is actually 10 values, since diagonals are always unitary and it's simmetric).
 Using simple Ruby math.
 * you find the closest two from the `max()` of those 10 calculations.

+## Prerequisites

+* Have a GCP account
+* authenticate to your current account: `gcloud auth application-default login` *

 ## Sample output

 ```